Skip to content

 index_page: /EventFrontPage

-• excluded_uri_prefixes defines which URIs ignore the root limit set using location_id.
-In the example above, the Media and Images folders are accessible using their own URI, even though they are outside the Location provided in content.tree_root.location_id.
+• excluded_uri_prefixes defines which URIs ignore the root limit set by using location_id.
+In the example above, to access the Media and Images folders, you can use their own URI, even though they're outside the location provided in content.tree_root.location_id.

 • index_page is the page shown when you access the root index /.